Powered by HomeInsurance.com (NPN: 8781838)

 Most life policies, including term life insurance, have a two-year suicide clause.
 This clause is in place to prevent people from purchasing life insurance with the intent to commit suicide and have their family’s income protected.

-Companies may also include a contestability clause for the first two or three years of the policy.
+In addition, your insurance policy will come with a contestability period, which typically lasts for two years after you purchase the coverage.
 This clause allows the company to investigate any death claim during that time for misrepresentation.
 If it finds you lied on the application, your beneficiary may not get the full death benefit you selected.
 They might get a reduced amount based on what your premiums would have qualified you for with accurate representation or they may only get the premiums paid into the policy up to your death.

 Can I be denied life insurance due to mental health?